2015 CELT Learning Enhancement Grant

 - Reassigned time (one course release) or several smaller financial incentives for members of a Faculty Learning Community (FLC) dedicated to curricular (or course) revision that will enhance student learning.
 (See this essay that defines and discusses FLCs.)

-- Non-consumable instructional materials and equipment that are beyond the ability of a college, department, or program to provide, and are not provided elsewhere on campus (Note: You must check with Academic Technologies (ATEC) on campus in advance of submitting your proposal to have any technology issues, concerns or questions addressed.)
+- Non-consumable instructional materials and equipment that are beyond the ability of a college, department, or program to provide, and are not provided elsewhere on campus (Note: You must check with the Technology and Learning Program (TLP) on campus in advance of submitting your proposal to have any technology issues, concerns, or questions addressed.)

 What types of proposals are funded?